-So very often history is told from the perspective of men, with the role of women minimalised or removed all together.
-It goes without saying though that in reality women featured prominently in the story of apartheid, whether it had to do with women being left to raise children alone, or organising a mass resistance in the face of unjust laws that effected their livelihoods, or more famously limited their movements, as in the case of the historic 1956 Women’s March to Pretoria that we commemorate today.
+So very often history is told from the perspective of men with the role of women minimised or removed all together.
+It goes without saying that, in reality, women featured prominently in the story of apartheid, whether raising children alone, organising mass resistance in the face of unjust laws that affected their livelihoods or limited their movements, as in the case of the historic 1956 Women’s March to Pretoria that we commemorate today.

 What began as a membership-based organisation based only in Durban, grew quickly and by the second AGM membership of NOW had extended beyond the city’s borders.
 Members of NOW included the likes of Phumzile Mlambo-Ngcuka, who would go on to be South Africa’s first female Deputy President, Pumzile Mlambo, Hersheela Narsee, Victoria Mxenge and Dorothy Nomzansi Nyembe, amongst other notable female activists.
 But with the unbanning of political organisations in 1990, it was decided that there was strength in numbers, and NOW was disbanded, with the majority of its members joining the ANC, and the ANC’s Women League.

 Today on Women’s Day, we celebrate not only those who participated in the march of 1956, but the countless women who gave so much, often in return for very little, so that we could all enjoy the opportunities and rights that a democratic South Africa affords us.